guyinacube/powerapps-docs-pr/articles/guided-learning/learning-mobile-player-overview.md

 # Overview of the PowerApps mobile player

-In this session, we'll look an overview of the PowerApps mobile player.
+In this topic, we'll look an overview of the PowerApps mobile player.
 The mobile player is available for the iOS, Android, and Windows mobile devices.
-Fortunately, you only have to create one app, and the mobile player makea sure that your users can run the app on multiple devices.
+Fortunately, you only have to create one app, and the mobile player makes sure that your users can run the app on multiple devices.

 ## Getting started